lukifer23/svg-X/README.md

 http://[your-computer-ip]:3000
 ```

-Currently, the local network URL is displayed in the application console when it starts.
-You can see these URLs by:
+The application displays network URLs in the bottom-right corner of the interface.
+Click on the "Network Access" button to see all available network addresses.
+You can copy these URLs to easily share access with other devices on your network.

+For developers and advanced users, these URLs are also logged to the console when the application starts:
 - In development mode: Check the terminal where you started the app
-- In the desktop app: The URLs are logged in the background (not visible to end users)
+- In the desktop app: The URLs are logged in the background console

-We're working on adding this information directly to the user interface in a future update.

 ## Installation